 While accident forgiveness is a great way to save money, it doesn’t apply to every driver in any accident situation.

-Accidents can cost you time and money long-term on your insurance rates and short-term for the cost of repairs.
+Car accidents can cost you time and money long-term on your auto insurance rates and short-term for the cost of repairs.
 To make recovering from an accident easier, it’s important to shop around for car insurance with accident forgiveness on your mind.
 But it’s equally important to keep in mind what this type of insurance doesn’t cover:

 - If your incident involves a DUI or DWI, your insurance company will not overlook the accident and can raise your rates.